feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/circuit_builder.md

 ### Viewing Region Contents

 **Method 1: Double-click**
-- Double-click a brain region node to open it
+- Double-click a brain circuit node to open it

 **Method 2: Dropdown Menu**
 - Click **Circuits** in the top toolbar
-- Select a region from the list
+- Select a circuit from the list
 - A new tab opens showing that region's contents

 ### Creating Regions